daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+### Day 10: June 18, 2017

+**Today's Progress**: Nailed a couple of algorithm challenges today with Javascript on FCC.

+**Thoughts:** I'm sure it hasn't been that long since I coded so maybe I forgot to log a day??

 ### Day 9: June 14, 2017

 **Today's Progress**: Title Case algorithm challenges got me puzzled.